drbean/edit/jeffreykuo/Highlights.md

     spectral splitting was developed.

--   A 50-ppm ZnO nanofluid integrated with a well-designed model system is identified in providing 65.2 % overall energy conversion efficiency.
+-   A 50-ppm ZnO nanofluid integrated with a well-designed model system is identified as providing 65.2 % overall energy conversion efficiency.

 -   Nanofluid-based spectral splitting was employed in effective